BernhardWenzel/markdown-search/README.md

     MARKDOWN_FILES_DIR = ROOT + "/" + FOLDER
     INDEX_DIR = "/Users/bwenzel/appdata/mdsearch/" + FOLDER

 Now when changing the `FOLDER` parameter the search is using a different index (requires restart).
-You could even read this parameter from the environment (e.g  `os.environ.get("FOLDER")`) and then start the app using a bash script:
+You could even read this parameter from the environment (e.g  `os.environ.get("FOLDER")`) or providing the folder using using a bash script (e.g. `search.sh`):

     #!/usr/bin/env bash
     export FOLDER="$1"